-Draft maps are presented at a meeting of the Virginia Redistricting Commission earlier this month.
+Draft maps are presented at a meeting of the Virginia Redistricting Commission in October.
 (Ned Oliver/Virginia Mercury)

 The Virginia Redistricting Commission’s first-ever attempt to draw fair political maps collapsed in spectacular fashion Friday, when frustrated Democrats walked out of a meeting after Republicans rebuffed their suggestions for reaching a compromise.